lindaxiong/Internet-Scale-Used-Clothing-App/README.md

 - Create new listings while logged in.
 - Get visual feedback if their action is illegal (logging in when already logged in, trying to post an item without being properly authenticated).
 - Get feedback if their forms for item creation are invalid. (and how to fix it)

+## User Stories for Project 5:

+Users should be able to...
+- Have posted items (near) immediately appear in search queries
+- Search for items by any of the required criteria, or any details in the description
+- See items ordered by relevance to their search criteria.
+- See more info and "purchase" items from the search page.
+- As new listings are created, they should be systematically and gradually (non-disruptively) fed into search results.